marcostack/vagrant-nvm/README.md

 # vagrant-nvm

-A simple vagrant box based on Ubuntu 14 LTS (trusty) with nvm, npm and node 0.12 preinstalled
+A simple vagrant box based on Ubuntu 18 LTS (bionic) with nvm, npm and node 10.16.3 preinstalled

 ## Setup and Usage